 Focus on cost-saving benefit options

-Benefit administrators who sell consumer-directed healthcare (CDH) have an opportunity to differentiate their offerings to brokers and employers by pushing for alternative plan design and funding models that save money.
+Benefit administrators who sell consumer-directed healthcare (CDH) have an opportunity to sell employee benefits to brokers and employers by pushing for alternative plan design and funding models that save money.

 1. Optimize plan design with HDHPs